groupmm/playplot/sphinx/source/getting-started.rst

    -  Default: linear mapping from beginning to end

--  “window_pos”: the position, where the window should open. (array like with two integers)
+-  "window_pos": the position, where the window should open. (array like with two integers)

    -  Default: None (matplotlib default)

--  “custom_time_to_pos_function”: Function to convert the time (point in the audio) into a position on the axes x-axis
+-  "custom_time_to_pos_function": Function to convert the time (point in the audio) into a position on the axes x-axis

    -  Default: function based on the mapping param

--  “custom_pos_to_time_function”: Function to convert the position (on the axes x-axis) into a time in the audio
+-  "custom_pos_to_time_function": Function to convert the position (on the axes x-axis) into a time in the audio

    -  Default: function based on the mapping param

--  “artists”: list of matplotlib artists to animate.
-Requires the param “draw_function” to be set.
+-  "artists": list of matplotlib artists to animate.
+Requires the param "draw_function" to be set.
 Setting an element like a line here, will allow faster updates, if the element is interactive.
 See the matplotlib documentation for more information about artists.

--  “draw_function”: function that allows custom interactive elements.
+-  "draw_function": function that allows custom interactive elements.
-   Requires the param “artists” to be set.
+   Requires the param "artists" to be set.
 This function will get called once per frame with (time:float,pos:float,paused:bool).
-Here you can modify all the artists you defined in “artists”, to animate them.
+Here you can modify all the artists you defined in "artists", to animate them.
 The function expects a bool for the return type, stating if the artists should be redrawn.

--  “overrider_update_function”: setting this function disables the cursor and navigation. (the draw function still works) This function will get called once per frame (prior to draw_function) with (time:float,pos:float,paused:bool).
+-  "overrider_update_function": setting this function disables the cursor and navigation. (the draw function still works) This function will get called once per frame (prior to draw_function) with (time:float,pos:float,paused:bool).
 It is ment to update time/pos and the paused state.
-The function is expected to return a tuple of the form (time/pos, paused). time/paused is the new value for ether time or pos depending on the param “overrider_update_function_returns_pos”. paused is bool describing the new paused state
+The function is expected to return a tuple of the form (time/pos, paused). time/paused is the new value for ether time or pos depending on the param "overrider_update_function_returns_pos". paused is bool describing the new paused state

--  “overrider_update_function_returns_pos”: does the
+-  "overrider_update_function_returns_pos": does the
-   “overrider_update_function” return a position.
-Only used if “overrider_update_function” is defined.
+   "overrider_update_function" return a position.
+Only used if "overrider_update_function" is defined.
 True:
-   “overrider_update_function” returns (pos, paused) False:
+   "overrider_update_function" returns (pos, paused) False:
-   “overrider_update_function” returns (time, paused)
+   "overrider_update_function" returns (time, paused)

    -  Default: False

 User interaction
 ----------------

--  Navigation: Don’t be in pan or zoom mode and simply click (or drag) while pressing the left or right mouse button
+-  Navigation: Don't be in pan or zoom mode and simply click (or drag) while pressing the left or right mouse button

    Right mouse button will pause